When they work well, showers seem relatively simple.

 As with the Delta valve below, this Moen model is only designed to work with components from the same maker.

 This Eco Performance kit is our shower recommendation to anyone concerned about water usage.
 The components are well-made and classy, and they also save substantial amounts of water.
-It needs a PosiTemp valve to work properly, so be sure to add one using the link in our valve review above.
+It needs a PosiTemp valve to work properly, so be sure to add one using the link in our valve review that’s all included in this post, too.

 This kit includes absolutely everything you need for a shower-only installation.
 We recommend it to anyone who wants something more striking and contemporary in appearance than the commercial kit.